 7. Edward & Sons: Organic Vegan Garlic Parmezen Croutons

 All of Edward & Sons croutons are vegan.
 Plus they are labeled clear as “vegan” on the front of the package!
 Very helpful and definitely appreciated.
 Thanks, Edward.
+(Edit: Edward & Sons’ website has discontinued several flavors of croutons – find their current flavors here)

 Ingredients: “Organic Wheat Flour, Organic Expeller-Pressed Palm Oil, Salt, Yeast, Yeast Extract, Natural Flavors, Organic Garlic Powder, Organic Onion

-Powder, Organic Paprika, Organic Chili Pepper.” (source)
+Powder, Organic Paprika, Organic Chili Pepper.” (link removed)

 8. Edward & Sons: Organic Vegan Zesty Ranch Croutons